 Other visual charts for risk management include the burndown chart and radar.

 Risk Burndown Chart is an area chart with the risk severity on the vertical axis (y-axis) and the time dimension on the horizontal axis (x-axis).
-It is useful for monitoring the trend of risk severity for individual risks or groups of risks.
-(Figure 3)
+The probability and impact for each risk short name are saved by iteration to track the evolution of the risks.
+The chart is useful for monitoring the trend of risk severity for individual risks or groups of risks.
+(Figure 5)

 Engaging Team Members in Risk Management